alelopes/CCNext/README.md

 # CCNeXt: An Effective Self-Supervised Stereo Depth Estimation Approach

 We present CCNeXt, a novel self-supervised convolutional approach for depth estimation from stereo image pairs.
 Our method outperforms current state-of-the-art CNNs and Vision Transformers (ViTs), balancing computational cost and performance.
 CCNeXt integrates a modern CNN feature extractor with a windowed epipolar cross-attention module and a redesigned depth estimation decoder.
-It achieves top-tier results on the KITTI Eigen Split test data, being 10.18× faster than the best existing model, and achieve top-tier results on the DrivingStereo dataset.
+It achieves top-tier results on the KITTI Eigen Split test data, being 10.18× faster than the best existing model and achieves top-tier results on the DrivingStereo dataset.

 ![CCNeXt](images/im1.jpg)